The Best Espresso Machines For UK Home Baristas in 2020

 Beginning in 2010, competitors began making coffee capsules that would work in Nespresso machines.
 Nespresso also licenses the process to other coffee makers.

 Because early Gaggia machines introduced the lever-action espresso maker, we have them to thank for the term “pulling a shot” to refer to producing an espresso with a lever.
-Not until Faema introduced the motorized pump to deliver hot water to the portafilter in 1961 did espresso fans finally get the full 9 bar effect now considered de rigueur for proper espresso.
+Not until Faema introduced the motorised pump to deliver hot water to the portafilter in 1961 did espresso fans finally get the full 9 bar effect now considered de rigueur for proper espresso.

 One of the first automatic drip coffee makers designed for home use… Mr. Coffee became a market leader almost immediately.